ADGEfficiency/adgefficiency.github.io/_posts/2016-11-09-is-the-decline-of-nuclear-destroying-the-progress-of-renewables.md

 I recently watched the IEA Chief Economist Laszlo Varro discussing the IEA World Energy Investment 2016 report.
 The presentation is excellent and well worth watching.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jcIcQvmQ1jw" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
-One section of the presentation worried me:
+One section of the presentation worried me

 > We are still in an age where renewables are already growing but the European and American nuclear fleet is still more or less in tact.
 That matters because nuclear both in Europe and the United States is still significantly bigger than wind and solar combined.

-> Already this decade, if you compare the wind and solar investments and the decommissioning of nuclear power plants this decade  Europe and the United States have spent an average of $23 billion a year in **building wind mills and solar panels that do not contribute to decarbonisation at all but simply compensate for decommissioned nuclear power plants**, replacing one type of low carbon production with another type of low carbon production.
+> Already this decade, if you compare the wind and solar investments and the decommissioning of nuclear power plants this decade  Europe and the United States have spent an average of 23 USD billion a year in **building wind mills and solar panels that do not contribute to decarbonisation at all but simply compensate for decommissioned nuclear power plants**, replacing one type of low carbon production with another type of low carbon production.

 > This is just a taste of things to come – the real crunch time for the existing nuclear fleet will come only ten years from now.